 The Georgia League is open to ALL Georgia students in grades 6 through 12, regardless of ability.
 We have created a variety of programs to make cycling accessible to every student who has a desire to participate.

 Race Series – NICA-sanctioned races provide student athletes an arena in which to set and accomplish competitive goals, to achieve their personal best.
 The Georgia league programs have succeeded and continue to expand, with the addition of the Middle School program in 2015.
-Growing from 122 riders in the inaugural 2014 season to 400 riders, from 49 to 162 coaches, and from 12 teams to 30 in 2016.
-The League expects these growth trends to continue into 2017 with a goal of more than 600 student athlete riders.
-The fall race series was expanded from 4 to 5 races, and we will continue with a 5 race series in 2017.
+Growing from 122 riders in the inaugural 2014 season, the GA League began its 2017 season on September 10th by doubling its participation numbers for the third season in a row.
+Over 600 registered student-athletes, 370 coaches, and 47 teams from across Georgia, and 4 in South Carolina, participated in the 2017 season.
+The League expects these growth trends to continue into 2018 with a goal of more than 850 student athlete riders and 55 teams.
+The fall race series was expanded from 4 to 5 races in 2016, and we will continue with a 5 race series in 2018.
 Professional race promotion, timing, course preparation and risk management guarantee every participating student athlete is given a fun and fast environment.

 • Loaner Bikes– Through the generosity of individual donors and sponsors, the Georgia League manages a fleet of capable bikes for use by student-athletes with an economic need.

 • Scholarships – Through the Georgia League sponsors, donors and fundraising events and NICA Booster Club, scholarships are provided so those in need can participate in our programs.
 Financial aid is available for individual riders, teams and adult coaches.